 For instance, blue suggests reliability and professionalism, often used in finance and technology.
 Red, known for its intensity, is prevalent in industries driven by passion and excitement, such as food and sports.

-A quick overview of color meanings.
+A quick overview of color meanings

 Each color carries different meanings and can influence customer perception.
-Selecting the right shade can enhance recognition and foster brand loyalty.
+Selecting the right shade can enhance brand recognition and foster brand loyalty.

 - Blue: Trust, calm, and order